 But beyond tooth troubles, poor brushing can also have negative effects on your child’s overall health.
 Untreated cavities can lead to abscesses — causing infections that affect the entire body.
 Correcting some dental issues requires anesthesia, which always comes with a small risk.
 And some studies suggest that inflammation from periodontal or gum disease increases the risk of diabetes, Alzheimer’s and heart disease.

 To protect your child from dental problems, instill proper hygiene habits early.
-“Get them used to going to the dentist at a young age so it’s not seen as negative or scary,” says Dr. Rachel Klein, a double board-certified internal medicine and pediatrics doctor with Sharp Rees-Stealy Medical Group.
+“Get them used to going to the dentist at a young age so it’s not seen as negative or scary,” says Dr. Matthew Messoline, a family medicine doctor with Sharp Rees-Stealy Medical Group.
 “Children shouldn’t remember a time when they didn’t have to brush their teeth.”

-Dental care recommendations vary by age; Dr. Klein offers the following guidelines:
+Dental care recommendations vary by age; Dr. Messoline offers the following guidelines:

 Good dental health starts in the womb.
 Research has linked maternal periodontal disease with preterm delivery and low birth weights.
 So expectant mothers should floss daily, brush twice a day, drink plenty of water and schedule regular checkups.